 Philips Hue: overview

 If you're new to the idea of smart lights, they come as standalone lamps or as bulbs you fit to your existing lighting fixtures.
-They'll work with regular light switches, turning on and off as normal – though not with dimmer switches, normally – but because they're connected to Wi-Fi you can control them with an app too.
+They'll work with regular light switches, turning on and off as normal – though typically not with dimmer switches – but because they're connected to Wi-Fi you can control them with an app as well.

 That means with a tap on your phone or tablet you can have lights going on or off, or shifting in their colour and brightness.
 From those foundations you can go further, grouping lights together, setting them on a schedule, and even having them turn on as you enter the house.